Story

 This pilot has proven that it can be done.
 Four institutions with completely different educational cultures gave students the tools to collaboratively design concrete alternatives to complex societal challenges.
 At the intersection of art, technology, science, and ethics, this program demonstrated that education should be about social development, not just about earning a degree.
 The most important question that remains now is: how do we ensure that this does not remain an isolated project, but is embedded in the DNA of every curriculum?
 That is the challenge the Open Knowledge Coalition will tackle.

-Would you also like to establish a unique partnership with us and build it into a lasting relationship?
-Let’s work together to shape the future of education.
+Would you also like to establish a unique partnership with us and make it a lasting part of our organization?
+Let’s work together to build the future of education.
 Please contact info@debildungacademie.nl

 About the Partners